Home | BaltimoreBrew.com

 Above: Residents say their reports of unhealthy and dangerous at Ruscombe Gardens Apartments are often ignored.
 (Mark Reutter)

-After years of unanswered complaints and unkept promises by management, residents of the Ruscombe Gardens apartment complex are hoping they may get some regular attention and immediate relief.
+After years of unanswered complaints and unkept promises by management, residents of the Ruscombe Gardens apartment complex are hoping they may get some attention and relief.

-Declaring the conditions reported at Ruscombe Gardens “deplorable,” Rosenberg emailed Janet Abrahams, executive director of the Housing Authority of Baltimore City, and Housing Commissioner Alice Kennedy, requesting their agencies investigate and take action.
+Declaring the conditions reported at Ruscombe Gardens “deplorable,” Rosenberg emailed Janet Abrahams, executive director of the Housing Authority of Baltimore City, and Housing Commissioner Alice Kennedy, requesting their agencies investigate and respond.

 “Immediate steps must be taken to address these concerns,” wrote Rosenberg, whose 41st District includes Ruscombe Gardens at 4800 Yellowwood Avenue.